uskay/portal-embed-demo/README.md

 # portal-embed-demo
-This demo demonstrates how Portals can enable a seamless user experience between a website and a third party embed content
+This demo demonstrates how Portals can enable a seamless user experience between a website and a third party embed content.
+Be creative!!
 <br/>
 <br/>
 ## TL;DR;